Dubai Design Week

-Dubai Design Week is an annual event held to celebrate and promote design and creativity in Dubai, United Arab Emirates.
+Dubai Design Week is an annual six-day event held to celebrate and promote design and creativity in Dubai, United Arab Emirates.
 The first Dubai Design Week took place in 2015, and is held annually at venues across the city, with Dubai Design District being the main hub.
 With an extensive programme of free-to-attend exhibitions, talks, workshops, the 2022 festival attracted over 130,000 visitors and as such it is considered the largest creative festival in the Middle East.

 Overview

 Dubai Design Week is owned and managed by the Art Dubai Group (ADG).
-Held under the patronage of Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, staged in strategic partnership with Dubai Design District, and supported by Dubai Culture and Arts Authority, it is one of a series of initiatives aimed at developing design and innovation in Dubai by fostering a creative environment.
+The event is under the patronage of Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, staged with Dubai Design District, and supported by Dubai Culture and Arts Authority.

-The six-day event showcases a wide variety of design skills and disciplines including: architecture, product and furniture design, interior design, jewelry, industrial design, service design, technology, culture, art, and more.
+Skills and artforms included in the event are architecture, product and furniture design, interior design, jewelry, industrial design, service design, technology, culture, art, and more.

-Dubai Design Week takes place across the city and at its main hub; Dubai Design District (d3), staging activations and events as part of an extensive programme which includes content from over 360 partner organisations catering to a wide variety of visitors.
+Dubai Design Week takes place across the city and at its main hub; Dubai Design District (d3), with over 360 partner organisations.

 Key components of Dubai Design Week include a fair for contemporary design, Downtown Design; Abwab, an interactive platform for creative talent from the Middle East, North Africa and South Asia; the Urban Commissions design competition and the Design market alongside outdoor installations, exhibitions, an extensive, hybrid talks and workshops programme.